Key Highlights

 An operational environment refers to the physical and virtual infrastructure that supports software and applications.
 IT operations maintain operational stability, efficiency, and cost-effectiveness.
 A robust operational environment powers reliable applications and secures networks, supporting the organization’s software and establishing a secure, reliable, and cost-effective network to meet business needs.

-Each of these environments is important in the software development lifecycle, ensuring smoother deployments, reduced downtime, and higher-quality applications.
+Each of these environments is important in the software development lifecycle, ensuring effortless deployments, reduced downtime, and higher-quality applications.
 For more details, read our article: What Test Environments do you need?
 Dev, Test, Staging?

 The most common TEM problems